In a city frequently touted as being expensive and unaffordable to the average tourist, is there any way you can save your dirhams on a trip to Dubai?

 See the largest fountain show in the world

 Just when you thought that was it, along comes another even bigger and better than the last!
-The Palm Fountain set to open on 22 October 2020 will be launching itself as the largest fountain show in the world.
-To offer nightly shows every 30 minutes between 7:00 pm and midnight, your best vantage point is from The Pointe entertainment district at the top of the trunk of Palm Jumeirah.
+The Palm Fountain which opened in October 2020 set the Guinness World Record as the largest fountain show in the world.
+Offering nightly shows every 30 minutes between 7:00 pm and midnight, your best vantage point is from The Pointe entertainment district at the top of the trunk of Palm Jumeirah.

 Spot flamingos in the wetlands